Name: William Akers

 Burial Number: 0674

-William married Caroline Ann Wells at Holy Trinity, Newington on 23 Dec 1876.
+William married Caroline Ann Wells at Holy Trinity Church, Newington on 23 Dec 1876.
 The couple set up home in Islington before moving to Camberwell.
 William set up his own business as a colonial buying agent in the drapery business.
 His office was at 9 Warwick Square, Newgate in 1902.

 By 1909, William and Caroline had moved to Worthing, living at “Akerdene” in Belsize Road.

 William died at Bayford House, Sandhurst, Cranbrook, Kent on 9 Aug 1912.
 Probate was granted on 14 Sep to Caroline Ann Akers widow and Henry Herbert Akers gentleman.

 Location in Cemetery

 No description of the headstone has been added.

 In loving memory of William Iredale Akers who passed away August the 9th 1912 in the 61st year of his age "At rest" Also of Caroline Ann wife of the above who died 26th Sept 1916 aged 68